sguox002/leetcode/leetcode-all.md

 - in some cases to save space, we need to store previous row and previous column.
 - in some cases we need only keep the previous whole n elements.

+<<-542	01 Matrix    		40.3%	Medium
+find the distance for each element to the nearest 0. dp or bfs.
+->>

+<<-562	Longest Line of Consecutive One in Matrix    		46.1%	Medium
+along horizontal, vertical, diagonal, anti-diagonal. simple dp one pass.
+->>

 <<-750	Number Of Corner Rectangles    		66.6%	Medium
 given a 01 matrix, corner rect means the 4 corner is 1. return number of corner rectangles.
 idea: two rows count number of columns is 11 and then n*(n-1)/2